 Regardless of how much a child has, it’s easy to value materials and use it as a measure of self-worth.
-Materialism also doesn’t allow children to practice the skills that will serve them better in life, such as gratitude, empathy and delayed gratification.
+Materialism doesn’t allow kids to learn skills like gratitude, empathy, and delayed gratification.

-Materialism exists regardless of a family’s income.
-After all, anyone—from those with the least money to the most—can still want what they don’t have, and value them above other parts of their lives.
+Materialism also exists regardless of a family’s income.
+After all, anyone—from those with the least money to the most—can still want what they don’t have.
+They value these items and status symbols above other parts of their lives.

-So I do my best to raise non materialistic children, no matter our circumstances.
-I’ve found the best ways include focusing on the values you want to promote and redefining what it means to raise your child into the adult you want him to become.
+So, we do my best to raise non materialistic children, no matter our circumstances.
+We can focus on the family values we want to promote and redefine what it means to raise kids into the adults we hope they become.

 What makes children materialistic?

-But first, what are the common culprits that lead children to value materialism?
+But first, what are the common culprits that lead kids toward materialism?
 Research points to a few sources:

 - From unhappiness.
-Like adults, kids can feel a void in their lives.
-These empty spaces can be due to low-income, low self-esteem and comparing themselves to others.
-Left unhappy, kids turn to material goods for the initial rush and satisfaction they provide.
+Like adults, they can feel a void in their lives.
+These empty spaces can be due to low income, low self-esteem, and comparisons to others.
+Left unhappy, they turn to material goods for the initial rush and satisfaction they provide.

 - From the media.
-Television and advertising sell you on the idea that you don’t have enough.
-They want you to seek more material goods (especially their items) to fit right in.
-With a wider exposure to expensive lifestyles, kids turn to items for fulfillment and assume these things will make their lives better.
+Television and internet advertising sell them on the idea that they don’t have enough.
+Ads want them to seek more material goods (especially their items) to fit right in.
+With exposure to expensive lifestyles, they turn to items for fulfillment, assuming these will make their lives better.

 How to raise non materialistic children

-If you want your kids to be happy, ditch material gifts and give them experience gifts.
+If you want your child to be happy, ditch material gifts and give experience ones instead.
 Material gifts make us happy for three months before its novelty wears out, but the satisfaction of experiences last much longer.

 Think about the first time you purchased your phone.
 I’m guessing you took all precautions to keep it clean and marveled at the new features you can use.
-Fast forward a few months later and you probably toss your phone in your purse and forgot its hefty price tag.
+Fast forward a few months later and you probably toss it in your purse and forgot about its hefty price tag.

-Then think about your last vacation, the date night with your partner, or the time you took your daughter to a museum.
+Then, think about how much of a blast you had on your last vacation, the endless conversations with your partner, or playing a game of cards with the kids.
 Those experiences make a more lasting impression compared to an item you’ll forget in three months.

 Should your kids want something that isn’t on your priority list, teach them to save or earn the money.
-Start a savings account for your kids where they can learn how to budget for big-ticket items.
+Start a savings account for them where they can learn how to budget for big-ticket items.

-With a limited income, kids are forced to make hard decisions on what’s important and what isn’t.
-They’ll also learn how much time and effort goes into making purchases, and that money doesn’t come instantly.
+They’re forced to make hard decisions on what’s important and what isn’t.
+They’ll also learn a lesson on how much time and effort goes into making purchases.

-If your kids aren’t old enough to grasp the concept of saving, have them wait before you make your purchases.
+If they aren’t old enough to grasp the concept of saving, have them wait before you make your purchases.
 My eldest had been hankering for stickers for several weeks before I finally bought them.
-I could spend $2 to buy stickers, but I explained to him that I don’t want to use my money to buy stickers all the time.
+Sure, I could spend $2 to buy stickers, but I explained that I don’t want to buy stickers all the time.

 The American Psychological Association recommends kids under eight-years-old not see advertising targeting children.
 This is for good reason: